 Study Participants and Demographics

-49 people responses were received, with a response rate of <???>.
+The questionnaire was distributed to a total of _____ surgeons and fourty nine surgeons completed the questionnaire corresponding to an overall response rate of <???>.
 The questionnaire was sent to <???> number of people. (attendees of 2nd world congress + Japan course participants + members of IWGEES).
 16 attendees at the 2nd World Congress on Endoscopic Ear Surgery, six attendees of the Japanese course, and 26 members of the International Working Group on Endoscopic Ear Surgery (IWGEES) responded.
 To organize the respondents, the questionnaire asked surgeons to indicate the percentage of surgeries they perform by TEES and whether they use a specialized TEES instrument set.
 This is summarized in Tables 2 and 3.
+Of the respondents, 4 (8.1%) do not perform any surgeries using TEES, 15 (30.6%) perform up to 50% of surgeries using TEES, 20 (40.8%) perform 50-90% of surgeries using TEES, and 10 (20.4%) perform greater than 90% of surgeries using TEES.
+Thirty eight (77.6%) of respondents use specialized TEES instrument sets.

 Table 2: Percent of surgeries performed totally endoscopically